DutchDjangoAssociation/django-sprint/flyer.md

 ## How does it work?

-Basically you can just find a spot where you can work comfortably, and contribute to Django in any way you like!
+Find a spot where you can work comfortably, and contribute to Django in any way you like!
 Naturally you can fix bugs or work on new features, but you can also improve documentation, write missing unit-tests, improve localization or anything else you can think of.
 The best way you can contribute is to work on something you're motivated about!

 If you've never contributed to Django before, a sprint is a good place to start.
 There are lots of people around that are willing to help,